Active Tracking of Marine Pollution Sources: An Uncertainty-Aware Categorical Bayesian Framework for Unmanned Surface Vehicles: Marine pollution source tracking framework

-The simulator module includes two parts.
+The simulation module includes two parts.
 First, a \gls{cfd} solver is used to compute and simulate the dispersion of the pollutant based on source input, $f\left( p \right)$, the initial concentration, $c_0$, and the wave velocity, $\mathbf{v}$.
 Second, a physical simulator of the survey \gls{usv} is used to process the control input and derive the hydrodynamic response of the \gls{usv}.

-The dispersion of the pollutant is modelled by the diffusion-advection equation as reported previously in our work \cite{ma_adaptive_2025}.
-The diffusion-advection model has been used in numerous investigations \cite{choy_advection-diffusion_2000, ulfah_advection-diffusion_2018} related to environmental monitoring.
+The dispersion of the pollutant is modelled by the diffusion-advection equation as reported in \textcite{ma_adaptive_2025}.
+The diffusion-advection model has been used in numerous investigations \autocite{choy_advection-diffusion_2000, ulfah_advection-diffusion_2018} related to environmental monitoring.
 The diffusion-advection equation is given as:

 where $c(p,t)$ is the spatio-temporal scalar field describing the concentration of the dispersion; $\lambda$ is the diffusion coefficient; $\mathbf{v}$ is the wave velocity; $f(p)$ is the source input.
 As mentioned above, given the initial concentration, $c_0$, source input, $f\left( p \right)$, and the wave velocity, $\mathbf{v}$, the pollutant concentration distributed in the spatial area, over time, can be quantified by solving the equation.
 This procedure can be calculated using common \gls{cfd} solvers.
-In this work, we adopted the reliable open-source solution from OpenFOAM \cite{jasak_openfoam_2007}, which is one of the best-known \gls{cfd} solvers.
+In this work, we adopted the reliable open-source solution from OpenFOAM \autocite{jasak_openfoam_2007}, which is one of the best-known \gls{cfd} solvers.
 An example of the simulated pollutant dispersion is shown in Fig. \ref{fig:dispersion}.